cgwire/kitsu/docs/publish/README.md

 ![setting preview auto](../img/getting-started/setting_preview_auto.png)

-Don't forget to **Save**, now as soon as you will upload a preview, it will be used automatically as a thumbnail.
+Don't forget to **Save**.
+Now, as soon as you upload a preview, it will be used automatically as a thumbnail.

 ## Add Multiple Previews as one Version